boomerwing/MorseCode-Raspberrypi-PICO/README.md

 ### App Five: App-CWTeach

 This FreeRTOS C app is a Morse Code CW Keyer used by Radio Amateurs to automatically transmit a repeated message in Morse Code.
 A number of messages can be stored and selected by switches.
 The code shows three switches to select up to eight messages.
 A Seven Segment LED module shows the message number.
 An LED blinks in response to the morse code being sent.
 This version of App-Keyer adds a Message String random generated alphabet in phrase No. 7 (The eighth phrase).
 The first random string is initialized with two presses of the switch on Port 4 of the PIO expander used.
 Press the switch again to change the random string.
-Select the next random string while strings 0-6 are being output.
 The PS2 Keyboard is not implemented for this app.

 ### Common: Seven_seg.c